 Seller concessions (2% to 6%)

 Sellers sometimes “gift” money or offer other incentives to buyers at closing to sweeten the pots.
-This may not be necessary if your home generates a lot of interest from buyers right away and your property is in high demand, which is the case for many sellers in 2022.
+This may not be necessary if your home generates a lot of interest from buyers right away and your property is in high demand.

 However, if you’re struggling to attract an offer or in a slow market, offering concessions can help you negotiate a deal.